differentiated instructioninclusive educationstudent-centered learningteaching strategies

 Tiered Assignments

 Create the same exercise at 3 difficulty levels.
 AI tools make this trivial: generate a set of math problems for 5th grade, then regenerate at a lower difficulty for students who need scaffolding.
+Our deep-dive on differentiated instruction across grades shows the full process.
+The Education Endowment Foundation toolkit reports consistent gains when tiering is paired with formative checks.

 Flexible Grouping

 Group students differently for different activities.
 Today's reading group is not tomorrow's math group.
 Keep groups fluid based on the skill being practiced.
+John Hattie's Visible Learning meta-analyses rank small-group instruction among the higher-leverage moves available to a classroom teacher.

 Choice Boards

 Give students a menu of activities that all achieve the same learning objective.
 Let them choose what resonates.
+OECD work on student agency frames choice as a key driver of engagement in inclusive classrooms.

 The AI Advantage